microsoft/durabletask-netherite/docs/hello-sample.md

 ["Tokyo","Seattle","London"]
 ```

 If you need to update the application, you can rebuild it and redeploy it the same way.
-You can also change the number of nodes.
-This allows you to manually scale.
+You can also change MinNodes or MaxNodes.
+This allows you to manually scale to a desired number.

 ## Delete Azure Resources